To Live (novel)

 To Live (活着 (活著, Huózhe)) is a novel written by Chinese novelist Yu Hua in 1993.
-It describes the struggles endured by the son of a wealthy land-owner, Fugui, while historical events caused and extended by the Chinese Revolution are fundamentally altering the nature of Chinese society.
+It describes the struggles endured by Fugui, the son of a wealthy landowner, while historical events caused and extended by the Chinese Communist Revolution fundamentally alter the nature of Chinese society.
 The contrast between his pre-revolutionary status as a selfish rich idler who (literally) travels on the shoulders of the downtrodden and his post-revolutionary status as a persecuted peasant is stark.
+The novel delves into profound themes of resilience, human suffering and the pursuit of meaning in life.
+By tracing Fugui’s journey through decades of societal upheaval, Yu Hua vividly illustrates the fragility and strength of the human spirit.
+The depiction of ordinary people enduring extraordinary hardships has resonated with readers across cultural and historical boundaries.